 With the popularity & use of touchscreen smartphones rising to the point of “commonality” it’s easy to think a touchscreen laptop would be a great idea.
-Now when say touchscreen laptop, we’re not referring to hybrid-convertibles or tablets, we’re talking about a common laptop form factor laptop with a touch-enabled screen.
-We’ve reluctantly sold a few of these machines to our clients whom all had the best of intentions, when we followed-up with them a few weeks later – all of them reported that they did not use the touchscreen at all, or very little.
+Now when we say touchscreen laptop, we’re not referring to hybrid-convertibles or tablets, we’re talking about a common laptop form factor laptop with a touch-enabled screen.
+We’ve reluctantly sold a few of these machines to our clients whom all had the best of intentions.
+Though, when we followed-up with them a few weeks later – all of them reported that they did not use the touchscreen at all, or very little.

 Usually More Expensive

 Business laptops with a touch-enabled screen are typically $50-$200 more expensive.
 In addition to the additional sticker price, they are less popular and often require special ordering which increases the delivery lead-time.
 Many business laptop models don’t even offer touch-enabled screens, further decreasing your options.